wjeff0343/about/README.md

 These are just a few of the technologies I have recently worked with:
 -  PCB Design (EAGLE)
 -  Object Oriented Programming (IntelliJ, PyCharm)
--  Data Structures and Algorithms•PCB Design
+-  Data Structures and Algorithms
--  Object-Oriented Programming•IC and RISC Design
+-  Object-Oriented Programming
--  FPGA software Development•Network Architecture Basics
+-  FPGA software Development
 -  Embedded System DesignKnowledge of Cloud Networking
--  Microcontroller Theory and Application••Distributed Systems Management
+-  Microcontroller Theory and Application
 -  PCB Design
 -  Object-Oriented Programming
 -  IC and RISC Design